 There is a problem: when virtual machine gains focus from ‘indirectly’ connected (shared) mouse and then subsequently loses it, the mouse which is connected directly is no longer visible inside virtual machine’s window.

 So I can use directly connected mouse to control the virtual machine but the problem is that the cursor is invisible.
-This setup works only when 2 devices control same cursor but when I try to desynchronize (make 2 cursors – 1 in virtual machine and 1 in Mac), the cursor in virtual machine becomes invisible and never returns
+This setup works only when 2 devices control the same cursor but when I try to desynchronize (make 2 cursors – 1 in a virtual machine and 1 in Mac), the cursor in virtual machine becomes invisible and never returns

 This type of configuration is not officially supported.

 Shut Down virtual machine.

 Open Virtual Machine configuration.